-- The first relationship between the three per unit costs is that AC is equal to MC when AC is at minimum and MC is also equal to AVC when AVC is at its minimum. beyond the minimum points of each curve the MC rises faster than each curve - Secondly MC, AC and AVC curves are all U-shaped - Lastly before the minimum point of AC, MC is less than AC but after the minimum point of AC the increase in MC is greater than AC. - AFC falls continuously with increase in output, as it continues to fall; it more than offsets the rise in AVC so that the AC continues to fall.
-As output continues to increase AVC is not offset by the fall in AFC so which leads to further increase in AC.
+- AC is equal to MC when AC is at minimum and MC is also equal to AVC when AVC is at its minimum. beyond the minimum points of each curve the MC rises faster than AC and AVC curves. - Secondly MC, AC and AVC curves are all U-shaped because of the law of diminishing returns - Lastly before the minimum point of AC, MC is less than AC but after the minimum point of AC the increase in MC is greater than AC. - AC is greater than AVC at all levels of output because AC=AFC+AVC.
+This means that the difference between AC and AVC is AFC. - As output increases the difference between AC and AVC (i.e AFC) declines.
+AC and AVC tend to come closer due to continuous fall in AFC.
+But the AFC curve can never be zero in the short run and thats why the AC curve can never intersect with the AVC curve.